kahypar/mt-kahypar/README.md

 ![soed](https://github.com/kahypar/mt-kahypar/assets/9654047/4006fb4c-ac85-452e-a0d9-93d4dc7842ad)

 The sum-of-external-degree metric is similar to the connectivity metric, but does not subtract one from the number of blocks λ(e) spanned by a net.
-A pecularity of this objective function is that removing a net from the cut reduces the metric by 2ω(e), while reducing the connectivity by one reduces the metric only by ω(e).
+A peculiarity of this objective function is that removing a net from the cut reduces the metric by 2ω(e), while reducing the connectivity by one reduces the metric only by ω(e).
 Thus, the objective function prefers removing nets from the cut, while as secondary criteria it tries to reduce the connectivity of the nets.

 **Steiner Tree Metric**

 ![steiner_tree](https://github.com/kahypar/mt-kahypar/assets/9654047/926ef7d7-bb6b-4959-af0c-75ebd6f6299f)

 The Steiner tree metric is the most versatile metric that we provide at the moment.
-A Steiner tree is a tree with minimal weight that spans a subset of the nodes on a graph.
+A Steiner tree is a tree with minimal weight that connects a subset of the nodes on a graph (a more detailed definition can be found [here][SteinerTrees]).
+For a subset with exactly two nodes, finding a Steiner tree reverts to computing the shortest path between the two nodes.
 When optimizing the Steiner tree metric, we map the node set of a hypergraph H onto the nodes of a target graph G. The objective is to minimize the total weight of all Steiner trees induced by the nets of H on G.
 For a net e, dist(Λ(e)) is the weight of the minimal Steiner tree connecting the blocks Λ(e) spanned by net e on G. The Steiner tree metric can be used to accurately model wire-lengths in VLSI design or communication costs in distributed systems when some processors do not communicate with each other directly or with different speeds.

 Note that finding a Steiner tree is an NP-hard problem.
 We therefore enforce a strict upper bound on the number of nodes of the target graph G which are 64 nodes at the moment.
 If you want to map a hypergraph onto larger targer graphs, you can use recursive multisectioning.
-For example, if you want to map a hypergraph onto a graph with 4096 nodes, you can first partition the hypergraph into 64 blocks, and then map each block of the partition onto a subgraph of target graph with 64 nodes.
+For example, if you want to map a hypergraph onto a graph with 4096 nodes, you can first partition the hypergraph into 64 blocks, and then map each block of the partition onto a subgraph of the target graph with 64 nodes.
 We plan to integrate this technique into Mt-KaHyPar in the future.

 Requirements
 -----------